igorparsadanov/kiln-monitor/README.md

 1. In Home Assistant, go to **Settings > Devices & Services > Integrations**.
 2. Click **Add Integration** and search for "Kiln Monitor".
-3. Enter your Bartinst Kiln email and password credentials.
+3. Enter your KilnAid email and password credentials.
 4. Complete the setup wizard.

 ## Sensors Provided